X

 12% Rostered on Yahoo

 Two White Sox recommendations in the same week?
 What is going on?
 The White Sox are actually above .500 over the last 30 days, and Lenyn Sosa has been one of the reasons for that.
 Over his last 28 games, Sosa is slashing .311/.345/.553 with seven home runs and an 18.2% strikeout rate.
-And over his last seven games, Sosa is hitting .522 with two home runs and only one strikeout.
+Over his last seven games, Sosa is hitting .522 with two home runs and only one strikeout.

-Overall this season, Sosa is up to a decent .282/.308/.436 slash line with 11 home runs in 345 plate appearances.
+Overall, this season, Sosa is up to a decent .282/.308/.436 slash line with 11 home runs in 345 plate appearances.
 He's never been one to walk much, but Sosa keeps his strikeout rate in check, and has posted an 86.3% zone contact rate, 77.6% overall contact rate, a 90.4 mph AVG EV, and a 41.7% hard-hit rate this season.
-He is also eligible at either two or three positions, depending on your league's eligibility thresholds, so that versatility and flexibility brings value as well.

 Relievers Waiver Wire Roundup